timkinnane/node-dev-dotfiles/README.md

 > 💁‍♂️ `.zshrc` will also source `.zshrc.local` if it exists, so add any personal configs there.

+### Optional Apps

 Other apps can be manually installed, e.g recommended: [Alfred][Alfred], [Insomnia][Insomnia], [Warp][Warp].

+Check those out and you can run this command at any time.

 ```
 brew install alfred insomnia warp